48 hours in Longreach

 12PM: Arrive into Longreach

-All roads lead to Longreach, which is a just one benefit of visiting a town that prides itself on being the centre of everywhere.
+All roads lead to Longreach, which is just one benefit of visiting a town that prides itself on being the centre of everywhere.

 Serviced by car, bus, train and air – accessibility couldn’t be better for this town named after the long reach (boom-tish!) in the Thomson River.